B-kachian/Easy-Cook/README.md

 # Easy-Cook
-Easy-Cook is a cook-learning Application built with React.
-This project aims to allow the user to find recipes for a range of food and can add new recipes to the app.
+Easy-Cook is a React-based cooking application designed to facilitate culinary learning.
+The primary objective of this project is to provide users with a diverse collection of recipes, enabling them to explore a wide variety of foods.
+Additionally, users can contribute to the application by adding new recipes of their own.

 ## Features

-- learning how can make a cook at home
+- Earning how can make a cook at home
 - Add new recipes and share them with other users
 - Select images and videos of foods
--
 ## Technologies
 - [React Router](https://reactrouter.com/en/main/components/routes "React Router")
 - [bootstrap](https://getbootstrap.com/)